-A family have won their legal battle to overturn their brother’s Will after it was found that the deceased, David Poole, did not know and approve the content of the Will.
+In August 2016, a family won their legal battle to overturn their brother’s will after it was found that the deceased, David Poole, did not know and approve the content of the will.

-His Honourable Judge Cooke, deciding the case, was not satisfied that the deceased had insufficient capacity, as he had undergone medical assessment for his previous Will.
-However, he was able to find in favour of the family declaring the December 2012 Will invalid.
-This was on the grounds that the deceased did not know and approve its content as it was not clear that the deceased had read his Will before it was signed or that he understood its content.
+His Honourable Judge Cooke, deciding the case, was not satisfied that the deceased had insufficient capacity, as he had undergone medical assessment for his previous will earlier that same year.
+However, he was able to find in favour of the family, declaring the December 2012 will invalid.
+This was on the grounds that the deceased did not know and approve its content as it was not clear that the deceased had read his will before it was signed or that he understood its content.

-It is noticeable that more and more cases are being brought through the Courts due to concerns over the validity of the deceased’s Will.
-Although it is never possible to guarantee that your Will will not be challenged after you are gone, this case highlights the importance of getting good quality legal advice when considering what will happen to your affairs after you are gone.
+It is noticeable that more and more cases are being brought through the courts due to concerns over the validity of the deceased’s will.
+Although it is never possible to guarantee that your will would not be challenged after you are gone, this case highlights the importance of getting good quality legal advice when considering what you would like to happen to your affairs after you are gone.